technoon-org/technoon.org/lesson_3/slides.md

 <div style="font-size: 0.85em;">

-1. Make sure you have no uncommitted changes and that you are up to date with `origin/main` by checking the output of `git status`
+1. Make sure your blog has no uncommitted changes and that you are up to date with `origin/main` by checking the output of `git status`
 2. If you missed the previous lesson, ask for help with the quick-setup on the next slide
    * [technoon-org.github.io/gitnoon/lesson_3/slides.html](https://technoon-org.github.io/gitnoon/lesson_3/slides.html#/quick-setup)